Hydroxyzine: Medical uses

 Hydroxyzine is used in the treatment of itchiness, anxiety, and nausea due to motion sickness.

 A systematic review concluded that hydroxyzine outperforms placebo in treating generalized anxiety disorder.
 Insufficient data were available to compare the drug with benzodiazepines and buspirone.

 Hydroxyzine can also be used for the treatment of allergic conditions, such as chronic urticaria, atopic or contact dermatoses, and histamine-mediated pruritus.
 These have also been confirmed in both recent and past studies to have no adverse effects on the liver, blood, nervous system, or urinary tract.

 Use of hydroxyzine for premedication as a sedative has no effects on tropane alkaloids, such as atropine, but may, following general anesthesia, potentiate meperidine and barbiturates, and use in pre-anesthetic adjunctive therapy should be modified depending upon the state of the individual.

-Hydroxyzine is used as a non-barbiturate tranquilizer and for the treatment of neurological disorders, such as psychoneurosis and other forms of anxiety or tension states.

 Doses of hydroxyzine hydrochloride used for sleep range from 25 to 100 mg.
-As with other antihistamine sleep aids, hydroxyzine is usually only prescribed for short term or "as-needed" use since tolerance to the CNS effects of hydroxyzine can develop in as little as a few days.
+As with other antihistamine sleep aids, hydroxyzine is usually only prescribed for short term or "as-needed" use since tolerance to the central nervous system (CNS) effects of hydroxyzine can develop in as little as a few days.
 A major systematic review and network meta-analysis of medications for the treatment of insomnia published in 2022 found little evidence to inform the use of hydroxyzine for insomnia.

-Hydroxyzine has been used experimentally for the treatment of COVID-19.
-While other antihistamines have also been used for symptom reduction, hydroxyzine has a degree of direct antiviral effect.
+A 2023 meta-review concludes that hydroxyzine is effective for inducing sleep onset but less effective for maintaining sleep for eight hours.